Rejoan-Sardar/Big-Project-with-stdlib/README.md

 # Big-Project-with-stdlib

-  -  This project aimed to implement a suite of enhancements to the stdlib REPL to achieve feature parity with similar environments for scientific computing such as *IPython* and *Julia*.
+  -  This project aimed to implement a suite of enhancements to the Node.js REPL to achieve feature parity with similar environments for scientific computing such as *IPython* and *Julia*.
 These enhancements include:

       - Fuzzy auto-completion
       - Syntax highlighting